Navigation

 Incident Response and System Health

 Event Management is closely tied to Incident Management.
-When a serious event is detected, it may trigger an incident ticket in the service desk system.
+When a serious event is detected, it may trigger the creation of an incident ticket in the service desk system.
 This ticket tracks the issue through resolution and helps ensure proper documentation.
 A quick response to events prevents minor problems from escalating into major outages.

 Consistent event handling improves overall system health and user experience.
 It allows IT teams to maintain high service availability, meet service-level agreements (SLAs), and reduce the impact of system interruptions.
 Well-managed events contribute to more stable and predictable IT operations.